ExistensialReset/flowmosr/ethos/THE_HARM_BOUNDARY_PROTOCOL.md

 ---

-## 5. Victim Veto
+## 4. Victim Veto

 - **Core principle**: The victim's veto over re-entry or contact petitions is decisive.
 - **Extraordinary circumstances** for panel consideration include:
   - Newly discovered forensic evidence
   - Authenticated digital records previously inaccessible
   - Credible third-party evidence that materially alters the factual record
-- **Panel requirements**: Lottery-selected panel, supermajority of at least 3 of 4 members; full written documentation of rationale; an additional appeals step.
+- **Panel requirements**: Supermajority of at least 3 of 4 members; full written documentation of rationale; an additional appeals step.
 - **Default position**: Respect the victim's veto unless extraordinary circumstances are demonstrated with clear, independently verifiable evidence.

 ---

-## 6. Evidence Standards
+## 5. Evidence Standards

 - **Irreversible measures** (permanent containment, permanent denial of contact) require **clear and convincing evidence**.
 - **Interim safety measures** may be enacted on **credible and corroborated information** but must undergo full independent review within 14 days and meet the higher standard before irreversible escalation.